 Figure 2A (left) and Figure 2B (right): Sphero BOLT (left) and RVR (right)

 The BOLT (figure 2A) is a robot that operates within a spherical housing it communicates with the RVR via bluetooth.
-It has 2 drive motors with encoders and a sensor suite consisting of a light sensor to detect ambient light between 0 – 100 000 lux, four infrared emitter and receiver pairs for communication with other Sphero products, an inertial measurement unit which consists of an accelerometer, gyro and magnetometer which is used to read the robots acceleration and heading to then calculate velocity and position through dead reckoning [35].
+It has 2 drive motors with encoders and a sensor suite consisting of a light sensor to detect ambient light between 0 – 100,000 lux, four infrared emitter and receiver pairs for communication with other Sphero products, an inertial measurement unit which consists of an accelerometer, gyro and magnetometer which is used to read the robots acceleration and heading to then calculate velocity and position through dead reckoning [35].

 The other agent utilised in the heterogeneous swarm is the Sphero RVR with a Raspberry Pi 3B+, the Raspberry Pi communicates with RVR utilizing a USB A for 5V power, as well as the UART GPIO pins on the Raspberry Pi for communication.
 The Sphero RVR utilizes 2 drive motors with encoders that are controlled through a drive controller utilizing a skid steer drive motion.
 The RVR also has a sensor suite with a similarly constructed IMU to the BOLT while also incorporating a colour detection sensor and ambient light sensor [37].